yablochko8/color-finder-semantic-search/COOKBOOK.md

 );
 ```

-You may get a security warning about Row Level Security, so enable that on the table manually after creating it.
-Then click "Add RLS Policy".
-I just use the Templates to enable read access for all users.
+You may get a security warning about Row Level Security.
+You can manually enable that on the table after creating it, then click "Add RLS Policy".
+When choosing policy, I just used the Templates to enable read access for all users.

-## Step 2 - Pull in the data source
+## Step 3 - Pull in the data source

-The source data is in [this excellent project](https://github.com/meodai/color-names/blob/main/src/colornames.csv).
-Thank you David Aerne (meodai)!

-Easy route: just copy paste.
+Easy route: just copy paste the CSV into your repo and run script from there.

-Sidequest: I want to pull in the color list in a way that will make easier to pull in future updates, so I pull it in via git.
+Sidequest: I want to pull in the color list via git so that it's easier to pull in future updates.

 To sync first time: